 Like my father during the early 1940s, many men were entering the service and beginning a journey with an unknown ending.
 By exploring his photos and documents from Word War II, I hope to get a better understanding what that time was like for Dad.

-When I visit dad on Fathers’ Day, I’ll bring my Flip-Pal with the StoryScans recording capability activated.
+When I visit dad on Fathers’ Day, I’ll bring my Flip-Pal.
 Then, while scanning his photos, I can ask him those questions, record his voice, and create StoryScans talking images that I can preserve and share with the entire family.